Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 pdcons :: forall label a l s.
 Term s (PAsData a :--> PDataRecord l :--> PDataRecord ((label ':= a) ': l))
 ```

 It takes a `PAsData a` and adds that `a` to the `PDataRecord` heterogenous list.
 We feed it a `PAsData PCurrencySymbol` term and `pdnil` - the empty data record.
-That should give us-
+That should give us:

 ```hs
 pdcons # currSymDat # pdnil :: Term _ (PDataRecord '[ label ':= PCurrencySymbol ])